-For 1st time, Biden declares that Trump must be impeached
+For 1st time, Biden declares Trump must be impeached

 “He’s trying to create a campaign where truth and facts are irrelevant,” Biden said, adding that the spectacle covers the president’s “manifest incompetence.”

-But Trump advisers believe impeachment could help him politically, energizing his base and leaving some independents disenchanted with Democrats.
+Trump advisers believe impeachment could help him politically, energizing his base and leaving some independents disenchanted with Democrats.
 The administration, however, has made clear it will not cooperate with Democrats on Capitol Hill and has been resisting requests for documents and testimony from administration officials — all while keeping up the verbal assault on Biden.

 “We’re not going to let Donald Trump pick the Democratic nominee for president,” Biden declared.
 “I’m not going to let him get away with it.
 He’s picked a fight with the wrong guy.”

-But even with Biden’s more assertive posture, questions remain about how Trump’s tactics and the impeachment proceedings affect the Democratic primary.
+Yet even with Biden’s more assertive posture, questions remain about how Trump’s tactics and the impeachment proceedings affect the Democratic primary.

 Some Biden aides see the episode as underscoring his fundamental arguments about Trump, a point Biden himself nodded toward in New Hampshire.
 “When I announced my candidacy,” he recalled, “I said I was running in order to restore the soul of America.
 That wasn’t hyperbole.”

-Yet his advisers point to the 2016 presidential campaign, when Trump dominated media narratives of the Republican primary and the general election against Democrat Hillary Clinton with a barrage of attacks on his opponents that forced them to campaign on his terms.
+At the same time, Biden advisers remember with caution the 2016 campaign, when Trump dominated media narratives of the Republican primary and the general election against Democrat Hillary Clinton with a barrage of attacks that forced opponents to campaign on his terms.
 And they know the impeachment inquiry could last months — and potentially never result in the Republican-led Senate removing Trump from office even if the Democratic-led House impeaches him.

 In his speech, Biden noticeably did not mention the Senate or its potential role in deciding Trump’s fate.
-But he did pledge not to campaign exclusively on Trump’s turf, saying he wouldn’t be distracted.
+But he did pledge not to campaign exclusively on Trump’s turf.

 “None of these attacks are true, and I’m going to stay focused on your lives.
 That’s what this election is about,” he said, adding that the country “can’t wait” for action on health care, education, gun regulations and the climate crisis.
 “The world can’t wait for America once again to lead a stable, peaceful international order.”